Crowd Counting with Decomposed Uncertainty: Introduction

-Uncertainty quantification is crucial also for the practitioners of these crowd counting methods.
-With the quantification of prediction confidence at hand one can treat uncertain inputs and special cases explicitly.
-For instance, a crowd counting model might return a density map (or count) with less confidence (high uncertainty) in some area of a given scene.
-In this case the practitioner could decide to pass the image -- or the specific part of the image that the model is uncertain about -- to a human for validation.
+One problem with existing CNN methods is that they only offer point estimates of counts (or density map) and do not address the uncertainty in the prediction, which can come from the model and also from data itself.
+When given a new unlabeled crowd image, how much can we trust the output of the model if it only provides a point estimate?
+Probabilistic interpretations of outputs of the predictive model via uncertainty quantification are very important.
+Uncertainty quantification accompanied by point estimation can lead to a more informed decision, and even improve the prediction quality.
+This can be crucial for the practitioners of these crowd counting methods.
+With the quantification of prediction confidence at hand, one can treat uncertain inputs and special cases explicitly.
+For instance, a crowd counting model might return a density map (or a count) with less confidence (i.e., high uncertainty) in some area of a given scene.
+In this case, the practitioner could decide to pass the image -- or the specific part of the image that the model is uncertain about -- to a human for validation.

-While Bayesian methods provide a mathematically plausible framework to deal with uncertainty quantification, often these methods come with a prohibitively computational cost.
-In this work, we propose a simple and scalable neural network framework using a bootstrap ensemble to quantify uncertainty for crowd counting.
+While Bayesian methods provide a mathematically plausible framework to deal with uncertainty quantification, often the Bayesian methods for neural networks comes with a prohibitively computational cost.
+In this work, we propose a simple and scalable neural network framework using a bootstrap ensemble to quantify decomposed uncertainty for crowd counting.
 The key highlights of our work are: \begin{itemize} \item To the best of our knowledge, this work is the first to address uncertainty quantification of neural network predictions for crowd counting.
-Our method is shown to produce accurate estimated uncertainty. \item Our proposed method achieves state-of-the-art level performances on multiple crowd counting benchmark datasets. \item Our proposed framework is generic and independent of the architecture of an underlying network.
-Combined with its simplicity for implementation, it can be easily adapted to another architecture. \end{itemize}
+Our method is shown to produce accurate estimated uncertainty. \item Our method decomposes uncertainties coming from the model and also from input data, which can be of independent interest for image analysis. \item Our proposed method achieves state-of-the-art level performances on multiple crowd counting benchmark datasets.
+The proposed architecture is more efficient than previously known state-of-the-art methods in terms of computational complexity. \item Our proposed uncertainty quantification framework is generic and independent of the architecture of an underlying network.
+Combined with its simplicity for implementation, we show the adaptability to other architecture. \end{itemize}